mbalamat/jukePiBox/README.md

 # jukePiBox
-A Raspberry Pi music station for the car using usb
+A Raspberry Pi music station for the car using usb drive and car's AUX port